Penn Carey Law - Logo

 Recently:

-Students have worked with a microbrewery focused on employing formerly incarcerated, formerly unhoused, and other marginalized people.
+• A microbrewery focused on employing formerly incarcerated, formerly unhoused, and other marginalized individuals

-They counseled a trade association of mobile food vendors about how to navigate and advocate for better city regulations for this industry.
+• A trade association of mobile food vendors about how to navigate and advocate for better city regulations for this industry

-And they represented a fashion business founded by a Black woman entrepreneur trying to overcome barriers to raising capital and scaling her business to compete with mainstream brands.
+• A fashion business founded by a Black woman entrepreneur trying to overcome barriers to raising capital and scaling her business to compete with mainstream brands

 Supervised by interdisciplinary faculty, Penn Carey Law students work collaboratively with social work students from the Penn School of Social Policy and Practice to advocate for clients.
 Law students learn fundamental lawyering skills within the context of child and family advocacy and through the lens of a trauma-informed and client-centered service model.